Understand the Product

 The Main Process

-The main purpose of any webshop is to sell their products, which means that the “order process” and everything related to it is considered the most important part of the website.
+The main purpose of any webshop is to sell its products, which means that the "order process" and everything related to it is considered the most important part of the website.
 So, this is a good feature to start testing.
 If you find a bug that prevents a user from making a purchase, there is a high chance it is a critical bug.
 However, make sure not to place any orders while testing live websites.

 Product Categories